 The big debate: Fresh Transfer vs. Frozen transfer (FET) and then further debate 2-day transfer, 3-day transfer, or 5-day transfer.

 For my second IVF I was gung-ho on doing a fresh 3-day transfer.
-I mean I was demanding it.
+I demanded it.
 My RE would show me the statistics about Frozen embryo transfers and how high their success rates were- but I didn’t budge.
 I did an FET last IVF cycle that failed, not to mention that my other embryos all arrested Day 3-4.
 My FET had failed, it was time for a different approach.
 It makes sense to me to do a fresh early transfer with PCOS, my follies need help, they’re sensitive little fellows.

 Frozen Embryo Transfer (FET)

 Prednisolone – is a steroid, it lowers inflammation and apparently helps with implantation.
 Studies look positive.
-My clinic tells us to take these in low dose for the thirty days before transfer!
+My clinic tells us to take these in low dose for the thirty days before transfer.
 Other clinics have you take them for a week.
 It’s worth discussing with your RE.

 Low Dose Aspirin- this helps thin the blood which apparently also helps with implantation and fighting off certain conditions that negatively affect implantation.
 Again I take this for the entire month before transfer.